LowellInstruments/ddh_new/docs/source/hw-access.rst

     $ parallel-ssh -h phosts.txt -A -P "uptime"

 You probably need to copy your AWS credentials.
-They are inside file ``run_ddh.sh``.
+They are inside file ``run_ddh.sh``, which should have been provided for you by Lowell Instruments.
 Easiest way to do it:

 .. code:: bash